TeamWarp/biome-plugin-drizzle/README.md

+# This project has been archived.
+The official Drizzle Biome rule can be found [here](https://biomejs.dev/linter/rules/no-drizzle-delete-without-where/)

 # biome-plugin-drizzle

 Biome linter plugin for Drizzle ORM safety rules.
 Enforces `.where()` clauses on delete and update operations to prevent accidental data loss.